bacdang2k4/se18430-swp391-gr4-project-schoolmedical/README.md

 ---

 ### 💻 Trần Nhật Huy
-**Backend Developer**  | MySQL DB Designer
+**Back-end Developer**  | MySQL DB Designer
-- Contributed to the development of system features, covering both frontend and backend components.
+- Contributed to the development of system features, covering both front-end and back-end components.
 - Designed and optimized relational databases using MySQL, ensuring high performance and scalability.
-- Proficient in using Postman to test APIs, validate responses, and support frontend integration for accurate UI display.
+- Proficient in using Postman to test APIs, validate responses, and support front-end integration for accurate UI display.
 - Prepared comprehensive documentation, including API references, user guides, and system workflows, to support team collaboration and future development.